 #4: Problem Solving

 Acquiring problem-solving skills can significantly help you identify and solve problems that ascend from life stressors, both small and big, and minimize the negative impact of physical and psychological illness.
-Problem-solving in cognitive behavioral therapy typically involves five steps:

 - Identifying a problem